nghiaduong-dz/OS_VME_08_GROUP5/ReadMe.md

 - 📁 **`PPTX/`** : Contains the presentation slides (Powerpoint PPT/PPTX).

 ## Project Description
-This project is a GUI Application developed in C++ designed to simulate and demonstrate Virtual Memory Page Replacement Algorithms:
+This project is a GUI Application developed in python designed to simulate and demonstrate Virtual Memory Page Replacement Algorithms:
 - **FIFO** (First In First Out)
 - **LRU** (Least Recently Used)
 - **OPT** (Optimal Page Replacement)